 Substance abuse is an increasing problem in the United States and worldwide.
 According to the National Center for Drug Abuse Statistics (NCDAS), 37,309,000 people aged 12 and over currently use drugs in the US.
 This number only covers those using drugs, alcohol, and tobacco.
 However, the substance abuse problem spans a much wider group of users.
-The umbrella of substance abuse includes street drugs, legal prescription drugs, alcohol, and other substances, such as cleaners, glues, paints, and other chemicals.
+The umbrella of substance use disorder includes illegal drugs, legal prescription drugs, alcohol, and other substances, such as cleaners, glues, paints, and other chemicals.

 Defining substance abuse